 St. Paul Street Provocations at Yellow Arrow Publishing

 Terri Simon’s poetry chapbook, Ghosts of My Own Choosing, was published by Flutter Press in 2017.
 Her second chapbook, Ringing the Bell, was published by Clare Songbirds Publishing House in 2021.
-Her work has appeared in “The Avenue,” “Third Wednesday,” “Poetry Quarterly,” “Ariel Chart,” “Bay to Ocean 2019,” and other print and online journals and anthologies.
+Her work has appeared in “The Avenue,” “Third Wednesday,” “Poetry Quarterly,” “Ariel Chart,” “Bay to Ocean 2019,” “Pen in Hand,” and other print and online journals and anthologies.
 She was nominated for a Pushcart Prize in 2023.
 In 2022, she founded Fallen Tree Press, LLC with Patti Ross.
 Fallen Tree Press is a small press specializing in publishing poetry chapbooks.
 She is a co-founder of EC Poetry and Prose.
 She grew up in Mount Vernon, NY, studied writing at Sarah Lawrence College, and lives in Laurel, Maryland.

 Ringing the Bell at Clare Songbirds Publishing House

 Kari Martindale is a poet, spoken word artist, and writer.
 She discovered her love of poetry after two decades of writing and editing in other genres, including travel and children’s.
 Kari’s poetry has been published in various literary journals and her poem The List was a finalist for the Line of Advance Colonel Darron L. Wright Award.
 Kari was featured in Berks Bards’ Bardfest 2021 and has been featured at literary and ekphrastic events across Maryland.
 Kari sits on the Board of the Maryland Writers’ Association, where she is President of the Frederick Chapter, a member of the conference committee, and co-editor of Pen-in-Hand.
 She has an M.A. in Linguistics and a background in translation and interpretation and has visited all 50 States and 39 countries.
 Kari values kindness over politeness and justice over peace.